snowplow/snowbridge/docs/documentation/configuration/transformations/snowplow-builtin/spEnrichedSetPk.md

 `spEnrichedSetPk`: Sets the message's destination partition key to an atomic field from a Snowplow Enriched tsv string.
 The input data must be a valid Snowplow enriched TSV.

+SpEnrichedSetPk only takes one option - the field to use for the partition key.

 Example:

 ```hcl